willwin4sure/vault/💻Programming/Rust/Lifetimes.md

 fn longest<'a>(x: &'a str, y: &'a str) -> &'a str {
 ```

-We declare the ==generic lifetime parameters== much like the [[Generics Types|generic type parameters]], inside of angle brackets.
+We declare the ==generic lifetime parameters== much like the [[Generic Types|generic type parameters]], inside of angle brackets.
 This is because we can handle arbitrary concrete lifetimes that are passed in at runtime.
 Note: for mutable references you'd use the syntax `&'a mut i32`.

 What is the meaning of the function signature above?
 Each instance of `&'a` means: